 - Home Porn Movie: Jules and Bobby have one.
 Andy and Ellie try to make one, but the result is apparently too horrific to watch.

-- Homoerotic Subtext: It's good that Andy and Ellie love each other so much, because they're this close to running away with Bobby and Jules, respectively.
+- Homoerotic Subtext: All over the place.
+It's good that Andy and Ellie love each other so much, because they're this close to running away with Bobby and Jules, respectively.

 - How's Your British Accent?: Bobby's accent and voice is not his actor's by a long shot.